SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Simulation-Based Identifiability

-This leads us to Algorithm~\ref{alg:ID}, which works as follows.
-First, sample a set of functions, $\F^*$, and latent confounders, $\U^*$, from the prior.
-Then, repeatedly sample a set of observations, $\V^*$.
-For each set of observations optimize $\mathcal{L}$ jointly for two SCMs.
-Finally, return TRUE if the expected distance between causal estimates is greater than $t$ with probability less $p$ and return FALSE otherwise.
+Theorems~\ref{thm:main} and \ref{thm:p-main} provide necessary and sufficient conditions for determining identifiability in the limit of infinite simulations given exact solutions to $\mathcal{L}$.
+However, given finite $n$ and $m$ and approximate solutions to $\mathcal{L}$, $\Delta \hat{Q}$ may be large even if the query is identifiable.
+To address the problem of finite $n$ and $m$ we propose a likelihood ratio hypothesis test using gradient-based approximate solutions to $\mathcal{L}$.
+The details of this procedure are shown in Algorithm~\ref{alg:ID}, which works as follows.
+Repeatedly sample a set of functions and latent confounders, $(\tilde{\F}, \tilde{\U})$, from the prior.
+For each, repeatedly sample a set of observations, $\tilde{\V}$, and optimize $\mathcal{L}$ jointly for two SCMs, resulting in an approximately optimal $\Delta \hat{Q}$ for the simulated data.
+Then, apply a likelihood ratio test to determine if the distance between particles is statistically significantly greater than $\eta$ with probability $\zeta$.

-\begin{theorem} If Algorithm~\ref{alg:ID} returns TRUE, $P(\mathbb{E}_{\V^*, \infty}\Delta \hat{Q} > t) < p$.\footnote{Here, we assume that the central limit theorem provides a sufficiently tight approximation to the distribution of the sample mean given a finite number of simulations, $k$.} \end{theorem}